dwavesystems/dwave-ocean-sdk/docs/overview/samplers.rst

 x1 x2 y1 energy num_oc.
 0  0  1  0   -1.5       1
 ['BINARY', 1 rows, 1 samples, 3 variables]

-Several of the :ref:`gs` Examples section demonstrate solving problems on the D-Wave system, starting from very simple and gradually increasing the complexity.

 .. _improving: